dreams do come true

 We divided them so many ways.
 The boys and the girls.
 The good puppies - Graham and Molly - and the bad puppies - Sofie and Hunter.
-They weren't bad, not really, they were just more lively and troublesome when they were younger, and somewhere along the line, christened by who they were.
+They weren't bad, not really, they were just rambunctious and troublesome when they were younger, and somewhere along the line, christened by who they were.
 Graham is the sweetest.
-He still thinks he weighs 8 pounds, he prances through the world, he has an innocence to his soul that is born of a life where you are confidently loved from the start.
+He still fully believes that he only weighs 8 pounds, he prances through the world, he has an innocence to his soul that is born of a life where you are confidently loved from the start.
 Molly is the cutest, she adorably leaps and pounces and jumps when she barks.
 Hunter is the loudest, but also the snuggliest.
-He routinely wins the Best Morning Couch Snuggler Award; he barks too much.
+He routinely wins the Best Morning Couch Snuggler Award; but man, he barks too much.
 Sofie - she's just the best.
 She tries the hardest, she listens better than any of our other dogs, and no matter who you call from the upstairs bedroom, she comes running.

 Thursday.
 Friday.
 Saturday.
 The vet called as soon as her tests came back and told my husband to take her over to the critical care hospital, drop everything, go, right now.
 Her kidney values and calcium had risen dramatically since the blood work they had done the previous Friday.
 I talked to the critical care doctor on the phone, and she told me that it was serious, but not yet a life or death situation.
 But Sofie got worse instead of better, and late Friday night, the vet told me that I needed to come home.